Common Anxiety Symptoms and Experiences

 - Do you get lost in thoughts of “what if . . . ?”

-- Dry mouth, pounding heart, out of breath?
-Perhaps feel your throat closing?
-Right before, or even during, an important presentation, interview, or date?
+Other common experiences of anxiety include: dry mouth, pounding heart, shortness of breath, a tight throat, especially right before, or even during, an important presentation, interview, or date.

 Almost constant worry in the back of your mind about any number of seemingly minor issues?

-- Know the material well, but your mind goes blank when the test is handed out?
-You’ve rehearsed for hours and hours, your hands and ears know the notes; then you step on stage and your hands tremble and mind goes blank.
+Perhaps you know the material of a test well, but your mind goes blank when the test is handed out?
+Or you’ve rehearsed for hours and hours, your hands and ears know the notes; then you step on stage and your hands tremble and mind goes blank.

 It’s not butterflies, it’s BATS in my stomach!

 Anxiety can take on many forms.
 Getting started may itself begin to release some anxiety; of course, before coming in for a session, you may feel the anxiety creeping back in–this is normal, and I can help you learn to calm your own nerves so that any anxiety that does arise will feel more manageable.

 Asking for help with anxiety or nervousness is difficult for some as it involves talking to a new person about a difficult, sometimes embarrassing experience.
 Counseling for anxiety creates a safe place where you are not judged and are free to explore techniques for managing anxiety that work for you.

 Anxiety can range from relatively common fears and worries about failure, rejection, or pain, to more intellectual concerns about existential and spiritual beliefs.